lalinsky/mbslave/README.md

  0. Make sure you have [Python](http://python.org/) and [psycopg2](http://initd.org/psycopg/) installed.

- 1. Setup a database and create `mbslave.conf` by copying and editing mbslave.conf.default.
+ 1. Create `mbslave.conf` by copying and editing `mbslave.conf.default`.
+    You will need to get the API token on the [MetaBrainz website](https://test.metabrainz.org/).

+ 1. Setup the database.
 If you are starting completely from scratch, you can use the following commands to setup a clean database:

         sudo su - postgres